prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

 .. _deposit:

-.. http:POST:: /deposit
+.. http:POST:: /coins/$COIN_PUB/deposit

   Deposit the given coin and ask the exchange to transfer the given :ref:`amount` to the merchants bank account.
 This API is used by the merchant to redeem the digital coins.

+  The base URL for "/coins/"-requests may differ from the main base URL of the exchange.
+The exchange MUST return a 301 or 302 redirection to the correct base URL if this is the case.

   The request should contain a JSON object with the following fields:

   **Request:** The request body must be a `DepositRequest` object.